-Be vigilant and make sure there are no cottony white masses on the undersides of leaves and the stems.
-Use Neem oil for control.
+Be vigilant and make sure there are no cottony white masses on the undersides of leaves and stems.
+Use Neem pesticide oil for control.

 Peperomia Quadrangularis Uses

-Peperomia quadrangularis is an easy-to-grow plant and a wildly popular houseplant and ground cover.
+Peperomia quadrangularis is an easy-to-grow plant and a wildly popular houseplant, ground cover, and hanging basket.

-It can be grown in a container – just make sure you have the perfect pot size – and be kept on the desk or the window sill.
+Plant lovers grow it in container gardens – just make sure you have the perfect pot size – and be kept on the desk or the window sill.

-Since it is a creeper plant, many people grow them in hanging baskets to decorate their outdoor seating areas such as a pergola.
+Since it is a creeper plant, many people grow peperomia in hanging baskets to decorate their outdoor seating areas such as a pergola.

 In vivarium, the plant may grow both terrestrially and epiphytically.

 Many, however, mount them like an epiphyllum orchid cactus as an epiphyte.